 -

 Identify the verb first: The verb is the heart of the predicate and often the easiest element to spot.
 Once you've identified the verb, ask yourself, "Who or what is performing this action?"
 The answer will lead you to the subject.
-For example, in the sentence "The tall tree swayed in the wind," the verb is "swayed."
+Here's one way to look at it: in the sentence "The tall tree swayed in the wind," the verb is "swayed."
 Asking "What swayed?" leads us to the subject, "The tall tree."

 -